-IWP CARBON CREDIT CERTIFICATION
+INNOVATIVE WOOD PRODUCT CARBON CREDIT CERTIFICATION

-Carbon credit certification in the context of IWP utilization has significant potential to address both economic (carbon credit offsets have value in the marketplace) and policy objectives.
-There are three organizations that currently provide services to document and verify carbon removal credits associated with IWP.
+Carbon credit certification in the context of IWPs utilization has significant potential to address both economic (carbon credit offsets have value in the marketplace) and policy objectives.
+Although there are no direct economic benefits to State agencies for using certified products, there would be positive public relations effects.

+There are three organizations that currently provide services to document and verify carbon removal credits associated with IWPs.
 An additional organization (Climate Action Reserve, discussed below) is in the process of developing a certification protocol for biochar.
 CARB manages the carbon offset compliance program for the State.
-Under that program, companies or other organizations that are compelled to reduce their GHG can purchase offset credits on the compliance market.
-There are no CARB approved protocols for quantifying carbon removal or sequestration effects of wooden buildings or other IWP.
-Approved protocols only relate to livestock, mine methane, ozone depletion, rice cultivation and forests, (including urban forests).
-As the markets and applications of IWP increase over time, there will undoubtedly be more organizations that offer carbon credit certification services.
+Under that program, companies or other organizations that are compelled to reduce their GHGs can purchase offset credits on the compliance market.
+There are no CARB-approved protocols for quantifying carbon removal or sequestration effects of wooden buildings or other IWPs.
+Approved protocols only relate to livestock, mine methane, ozone depletion, rice cultivation, and forests (including urban forests).
+As the markets and applications of IWPs increase over time, there will undoubtedly be more organizations that offer carbon credit certification services.
 It has been suggested that carbon offsets are an IWP in their own right.